jenschlot/IBM-Bluemix-DevOps-Documentation/docs/glossary/index.md

 <a name="fork"></a>
 **fork**
-To create a project that contains a divergent copy of a repository that can be modified without affecting or having to synchronize with the original.
+To create a project and Git repository that contain all of the repository content and history of another project.

 ---
 <a name="G"></a>